-Brilliant and bacchanalian London has defined our very notion of a city - Roman walls, medieval bridges, Tudor palaces, Victorian terraces and modernist skyscrapers can all be found within this sprawling labyrinthine city.
-And for the bucket list traveller, London has more icons than places to put them - Buckingham Palace, Big Ben, Westminster Abbey, the Tower of London, Soho and Harrods to name a few.
-Then there are the Michelin star restaurants, pumping nightlife scene, iconic art works, legendary bars, big name concerts and sell out theatre shows.
-As long as it’s not sunshine you’re after, chances are you will find it after your flight to London.
+Brilliant and bacchanalian London has defined our very notion of a city - Roman walls, medieval bridges, Tudor palaces, Victorian terraces and modernist skyscrapers can all be found in this labyrinthine city.
+And for the bucket list traveller, a flight to London is just what you need to tick off Buckingham Palace, Big Ben, Westminster Abbey, the Tower of London, Soho and Harrods.
+Add to that Michelin star restaurants, pumping nightlife scene, iconic art works, legendary bars, big name concerts and sell out theatre shows.
+As long as it’s not sunshine you’re after, chances are you will find it in London.

 Flights to London